Graduate Assistantships and Traineeships (Fellowships)

 In general, Graduate Assistantships (including Graduate Research Assistantships and Graduate Teaching Assistantships) provide support from research grants or other institutional funds for students engaged in activities that support the research, teaching, and service missions of the university.
 The fundamental responsibility of Graduate Assistants is to work closely with their faculty mentors in carrying out research, teaching, or service activities, while at the same time making good progress toward the completion of the degree program.
 If a student’s assistantship responsibilities and academic program are properly coordinated, these responsibilities will be compatible.
 The assistant and mentor should articulate their goals early in the term of appointment and work together to achieve them.
 If problems arise in the assistantship assignment, the Graduate Assistant should seek help first from the faculty mentor.
 If problems cannot be resolved, the student should consult their program director.

-Students who are receiving a Graduate Assistantship or Traineeship are required to be enrolled full-time for the full academic year (fall, spring and summer terms).
-Full-time enrollment is defined as:
+Students who are receiving a Graduate Assistantship or Traineeship are required to be enrolled according to the following criteria:

 Students enrolled in programs that traditionally only offer course work and research opportunities during fall and spring terms are considered to be full-time even if they do not enroll during the summer term.